When Flesh Flares

 Community of Friends

-Everyday Tools
+Everyday Tools for Sensitivity

 Mayo Clinic describes SkinSAFE as a tool for people with skin allergies, contact dermatitis, or sensitivities who want to avoid common allergens in everyday products.
-The app can even generate personalized “Safe for Me” lists when used with patch‑test results.
+The app can even generate personalized “Safe for Me” lists when used with chemical patch‑test results.

-Decoding Food Labels
+Real-Time Help Reading Food Labels

 If you were to run into me at the grocery store, you’d find me talking to my phone on every isle.
 I use the same AI helper at the grocery (and other stores) that I use at home to decode the contents of food and other products.